Excavations — General Requirements (29 CFR 1926.651)

 Excavation documentation centers on the competent person and their daily assessments.
 Every trench entry should have a documented inspection, soil classification, and protective system justification.
 See the full OSHA documentation requirements for contractors for the broader framework:

-- Competent person designation with qualifications and training records
+- Competent person designation with documented qualifications

-- Utility locate records (811 call confirmations, markings verification)
+- Utility locate records (811 call documentation)

 What Inspectors Look For